Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/windows.rst

 where the index set :math:`\iset{\text{APA}}'` is :math:`\iset{\text{APA}}` without the last identifier :math:`n` [#flast]_.
 In this example, the identifier of the first :math:`hs` object in the pair is used to identify the tracks collection :math:`ts`.
-But Phlex does not mandate this choice, and a different data category could be specified by the :math:`label` operator for the data products of the output family.
+But Phlex does not mandate this choice, and a different data layer could be specified by the :math:`label` operator for the data products of the output family.

 Operator Signatures
 ^^^^^^^^^^^^^^^^^^^